-Ulnar nerve entrapment is an extremely common injury to a nerve that runs through the arm into the fingers on the outside of the hand.
+Ulnar nerve entrapment is an injury to a nerve that runs through the arm into the fingers on the outside of the hand.
 It commonly occurs at or near the elbow.

 While ulnar nerve entrapment is usually not serious, it can have permanent consequences without prompt treatment, including paralysis and loss of feeling in the affected hand or arm.

 However, with proper diagnosis and treatment, most people with ulnar nerve entrapment can make a full recovery.

 The ulnar nerve starts in the neck and travels through the shoulder down the arm into the wrist and fingers.

 It provides sensation to the forearm and the fourth and fifth fingers.
 It also innervates or stimulates the flexor muscles of the hand, allowing it to bend and move.

 What is ulnar nerve entrapment?